McMasterRS/ws_web-design-guide/empty-button.md

 </Tooltip>
 {% endraw %}
 ```
-The tooltip message will only be display on the small variant of the "Download" button since we use breakpoints to conditionally set the tooltip title.
+The tooltip message will only be displayed on the small variant of the "Download" button since we use breakpoints to conditionally set the tooltip title.

 ![download-tooltip](assets/img/download-tooltip.png)

 Reload the page and re-run the Wave tool.
-The error should now be fixed because tooltip message can be read by screen readers.
+The error should now be fixed because tooltip messages can be read by screen readers.

 ![empty-download-fixed](assets/img/empty-download-fixed.png)